Allisterh/Macroeconometrics_book/README.md

 ## About this repository

 This repository contains the companion code for the textbook *Macroeconometrics* (De Gruyter).
+It is still in progress and some codes will be changed, fixed or replaced in the next few weeks.
+Further material will be also added as companion for the book.

 It is organised into two types of material:

 - **Figure replication codes** — scripts that reproduce every figure appearing in each chapter, using the simulated or calibrated datasets described in the text.
 - **Empirical example codes** — scripts that implement the applied examples at the end of each chapter, where the methods are taken to real macroeconomic data.